Experienced Richmond Spinal Cord Injury Attorneys

 Which damages are recoverable in a spinal cord injury claim?

 Compensation available in these cases can include loss of earnings (past and future); medical and life care expenses (past and future) including medical treatments, home modifications, adaptive vehicles, wheelchairs, and assistance in the home; and compensation for past and future human losses (pain and suffering), including mental and physical suffering, physical impairments, disfigurement, anxiety, inconvenience, emotional distress, humiliation, and loss of enjoyment and/or quality of life

-If you or a loved one is suffering from an SCI, contact us in Richmond today
+If you or a loved one is suffering from an SCI, contact our spinal cord injury lawyers in Richmond today